-Prior authorization is required for select outpatient diagnostic tests and therapeutic services.
-You or your provider can contact the plan if additional information is needed regarding what diagnostic tests and therapeutic services require an authorization.
+Prior authorization is required for select advance imaging services, such as MRI or MRA.
+You or your provider can contact the plan if additional information is needed regarding what advanced imaging services require an authorization.

-- X-rays.
+- · X-rays.

-- Radiation (radium and isotope) therapy including technician materials and supplies.
+- · Radiation (radium and isotope) therapy including technician materials and supplies.

 - Surgical supplies, such as dressings.

 - Splints, casts and other devices used to reduce fractures and dislocations.

-- Laboratory tests.
+- · Laboratory tests.

 - Blood including storage and administration.
 Coverage begins with the first pint of blood that you get in a calendar year.
 Coverage of storage and administration of blood begins with the first pint of blood that you need.
+All other components of blood are covered beginning with the first pint used.

-- Other outpatient diagnostic tests.
+- · Other outpatient diagnostic tests.

-- \$10 copayment for each lab visit (per day, per facility) for clinical and diagnostic lab services. - 20% coinsurance for medical supplies. - \$0 copayment for blood. - 20% coinsurance for therapeutic radiology services (radiation). - \$20 copayment for each basic imaging service (e.g., general x-rays or ultrasound). - Maryland: \$250 copayment for each advanced imaging service (e.g., MRI, MRA). - Washington, D.C.: \$200 copayment for each advanced imaging service (e.g., MRI, MRA).
+\$0 copayment for each lab visit (per day per facility) for clinical and diagnostic lab services.
+20% coinsurance for medical supplies.

+\$0 copayment for blood.

+20% coinsurance for each visit for therapeutic radiology services (radiation).

+\$20 copayment for each basic imaging service (e.g., general x-rays).

+\$20 copayment for each ultrasound.

+Maryland: \$250 copayment for each advanced imaging service (e.g., MRI, CT, PET scans, nuclear medicine, and stress tests).

+Washington, D.C.: \$200 copayment for each advanced imaging service (e.g., MRI, CT, PET scans, nuclear medicine, and stress tests).